segmentio/segment-docs/src/connections/spec/mobile.md

 When your application is opened using a referring link, Segment or your packaged deep link partner can fire this event on your behalf.
 If the deep link has additional data associated with it, either passed through the third party service or as `annotations` in `launchOption`, you may want to include those values as properties here as well.

-This event is fired *in addition* to the associated `Application Opened` event.
+This event is fired *in addition* to the associated `Application Foregrounded` event.

 Our [iOS](/docs/connections/sources/catalog/libraries/mobile/ios/#automatic-deep-link-tracking) SDK can collect this event automatically if configured to do so.